Julienned Zucchini Mock Spaghetti with Quick Sausage, Tomato, and Basil Sauce

 Recipe created by Kalyn with inspiration from many sources.

 South Beach Diet / Low-Carb Diet Suggestions:

-If it’s made with low-fat turkey Italian sausage, everything about this zucchini dish would be a great choice for any phase of the South Beach Diet.
+If this Julienned Zucchini Mock Spaghetti with Quick Sausage, Tomato, and Basil Sauce made with low-fat turkey Italian sausage, everything about this zucchini dish would be a great choice for any phase of the South Beach Diet.
 Zucchini is a very low-carb vegetable, so go ahead and eat as much of this as you’d like!
-This recipe is also great for other low-carb eating plans, some of which might prefer higher-fat sausage.
+This recipe is also great for other low-carb eating plans which will prefer higher-fat pork sausage.